epogrebnyak/linprog/README.md

 - [Task 3 - Select orders when demand over capacity](#task3)

 The problems are kept quite simple and toy size (7 days of planning, 1-2 goods).
-They reveal the logic of formulation of storage time limit, sequential production and order selection.
+They reveal the logic of formulation of storage time limit, sequential production and order selection for factory (eg chemical or mechanical production).

-Why this can useful?
+Why this excercise can be useful?
 Model vs real world: detecting what we capture in the model and what not with respect to real production.

 <a name="task1"></a>